-All William and Mary students seeking evaluation, treatment, and/or assistance for ADD/ADHD are advised as follows:
+All William & Mary students seeking evaluation, treatment, and/or assistance for ADD/ADHD are advised as follows:

 I. Medical treatment/medication monitoring by Student Health Center